-If you were to ask us what the most beautiful islands are in Europe are you wouldn’t get the answer you would expect.
-Well, maybe you have an idea from the title of this post, but we would definitely say the Faroes Islands!
-Yes, the group of 18 windswept islands between Norway and Iceland certainly win a spot on our favorite destinations list.
+Traveling to the Faroe Islands was like a dream.
+If you were to ask us what the most beautiful islands in Europe are you wouldn’t get the answer you would expect.
+Well, maybe you have an idea from the title of this post, but we would definitely say the Faroe Islands!
+Yes, the group of 18 windswept islands between Norway and Iceland certainly win a spot on the list of our favorite destinations.

-We weren’t exactly planning on going to the Faroe Islands this year.
+We weren’t exactly planning on traveling to the Faroe Islands this year.
 Of course, they were always on our travel radar as we had seen enough photos of them on Instagram to know they looked unreal.
-However, we found ourselves wondering where to go after our road trip around Scotland’s North Coast 500 that we started seriously considering the Faroes.
+However, we found ourselves wondering where to go after our road trip around Scotland’s North Coast 500 so we started seriously considering the Faroes.
 Atlantic Airways runs non-stop flights from Edinburgh to Vágar Airport, the only airport in the Faroe Islands.
-So we knew it was now or never to get to the untouched paradise.
-Here is what we found:
+So we knew it was now or never to travel to the Faroe Islands, an untouched paradise.

 We spent our days hopping around the Faroes chasing waterfalls.
 This means the only proper way to explore the islands is via rental car, which we highly recommend getting if you want to explore at all.
 There is public transport on the islands but the schedules are infrequent and limiting.
 Relying on buses will likely hinder a fun holiday here.